-The Yeti Hopper Two 30 is one of the highest performing soft coolers we tested.
-This is not surprising from the high-end cooler industry leader.
+The Yeti Hopper Two 30 is among the highest performing soft coolers we tested.
+This fact is not surprising from the high-end cooler industry leader.
 Yeti has once again delivered a stellar product.
 Put the Hopper Two 30 into action in conjunction with the Yeti Tundra 65, and you have a winning combo of keep cold power!

 The Hopper Two 30 performed exceptionally well in our head-to-head ice retention test, retaining 15 ounces of the original seven pounds of cubed ice after 72 hours.
-However, it was outcompeted by both the Editors' Choice, Engel HD30, and our new Best Buy award-winner, the Homitt 30 Cans, both of which maintained ice-cold temperatures for 96 hours.
+However, it lost to both the Editors' Choice Engel HD30, and our new Best Buy award-winner, the Homitt 30 Cans, both of which maintained ice-cold temperatures for 96 hours.

 Ease of Use